AFSCME Council 5

 We’re proud of the victories listed below.

-• Before, we had no power over wages and forced furloughs.
+- Before, we had no power over wages and were forced into furloughs.
 Now, we bargain with our employer as equals.
 This state contract:

 Workers like you make our union strong.